BlueRoseStory/AzureRest/README.md

-# AzureRest
+# azcrud
-Azure Functions Crud Ops with Cosmos using REST Endpoints
+Crud operations with Cosmos using Azure Functions